cyfrost/gmail-electron/README.md

 # Features

-Mostly the same features as upstream app (excepting those related to macOS and custom styling), plus:
+Most features inherited from upstream (excepting those related to macOS and custom styling), plus:

-* \[minor/meh\] Start as minimzed (nice to have it though)
 * Supports refreshing self on network changes to avoid missing push notifications
 * \[minor/meh\] a fancy-yet-almost-useless About page
+* \[minor/meh\] Start as minimzed (nice to have it though)

 # Download